Trenchless Sewer and Pipe Replacement

 The new technology trenchless sewer and pipe replacement option is available through Reliable Contractor Services A new pipe is pulled through the old pipe using hydraulic machinery, completely replacing the old/broken pipe.

 Can be used on pipes from 2” to 36” (has been used up to 48”).
 HDPE and MDPE are the most common replacement pipes used in this method.
 Cast iron, vitrified clay, and reinforced concrete pipes can also be used.
 We are the Cleveland, OH trenchless sewer and pipe replacement experts.
 One-day trenchless pipe replacement is many times available.

-Hammerhead Technology pipe bursting head pictured on the left.
+Hammerhead Technology pipe bursting head pictured on the right.

 A bursting head is attached to the replacement pipe and is pulled through the old line.
 The bursting head breaks up the old pipe as it gets pulled through.
 The head is attached to a pulling cable that is drawn using a winch powered by hydraulics.
 This method requires 2 access points.
 This method can be used to replace pipes with the same size diameter or larger.
 The pipe is pulled through the old pipe.

 Pipe Pulling Equipment example pictured on the left.

 This technology requires two access points via a small, excavated entry trench to provide access to the host pipe, or to a manhole if the insertion will begin there.
 Also, a lubricant such as a bentonite can be used to facilitate the slipping action required to insert the pipe.
 This repair always results in a smaller diameter pipe.